KailinTong/My-Deep-Reinforcement-Learning/p1_navigation/Report.md

 It will be interesting and challenging to train an agent from RGB images.

 ## Questions for the reviewer
-Could you check wether my implementation of prioritized memory replay is correct?
+Could you check whether my implementation of prioritized memory replay is correct?

 I tested it with parameters (alpha = 0, beta = 0, beta_increment_per_sampling
 = 0) for a uniform replay and it worked well.